Self-sufficient EEA nationals

 You are a self-sufficient EEA national with a right to housing and benefits if:

-• you have EU pre-settled status, or you made you an application to the EU Settlement Scheme before 1 July 2021 which has not yet been decided; and
+- you have EU pre-settled status, or you made an on-time application to the EU Settlement Scheme which has not yet been decided; and

-• you can meet your own needs for accommodation and maintenance without receiving UK social assistance; and
+- you can meet your own needs for accommodation and maintenance without becoming a ‘burden on the UK social assistance system’; and

 The only benefits that count as UK social assistance are: universal credit, state pension credit, housing benefit and income-related employment support allowance.
 But claiming one of these does not automatically disqualify you as being self-sufficient - your personal circumstances must be considered (such as the amount of the award, your reasons for claiming and how long you are likely to be claiming for etc.).